AnmolS99/Time-Series-Forecasting/README.md

 This project was part of the Deep Learning (IT3030) course at NTNU spring 2022.
 The goal of this project was to perform time series prediction by training a RNN model to predict electric power grid transmission system imbalance.

-## Installation 📦

-To install the required packages, use the following command: `pip install -r requirements.txt`

-## Running model
-You can run the basic model, by running main.py: `python main.py`.
-To train a model, change the parameters or run a model trained on altered forecasting, you can change the parameters in the main function in main.py.

 ## Datasets

 The datasets includes production plans and historical imbalance data for east Norway (NO1 area in the figure below).